Harry T. Hayward: Trial

 Harry Hayward's trial for first degree murder began, before Judge Seagrave Smith, on January 21, 1895.
 Hennepin County Attorney Frank M. Nye appeared for the prosecution.

 Hayward's defense team included William Erwin, known as "The Tall Pine Tree of the Northwest", and John Day Smith, a Baptist Deacon and Republican State Senator.
 Smith's experiences as a soldier in the 1st Regiment Minnesota Volunteer Infantry during the American Civil War had inspired him to become Minnesota's foremost death penalty abolitionist.

-The trial lasted, according to Walter Trenerry, a total of 46 days and consisted in the calling of 136 witnesses.
+The trial lasted 46 days and had 136 witnesses.
 The prosecution's main witnesses were triggerman Claus Blixt and Harry's older brother Adry Hayward.
 The defense unsuccessfully tried to have Adry Hayward's testimony ruled inadmissible, calling him "insane on the subject".
 After the defense took over, Hayward took the stand himself and denied all allegations.

 On March 8, 1895, the jury found Hayward guilty of first degree murder.
 On March 11, Judge Smith sentenced him to death by hanging.